jonathanstull/pig-dice/README.md

 * Business logic that creates a player object, stores a players total and round scores and a unique ID
 * Game rules:
   *  If the player rolls a 1, they score nothing for the turn but the player score is not affected
-  * If the player rolls any other number, it is added to their turn total until their turn ends or they roll a 1
+  * If the player rolls any other number, it is added to their turn score until their turn ends or they roll a 1
-  * When their turn ends, their turn total is added to their player score
+  * When their turn ends, their turn score is added to their player score
   * When the player score hits 100, the game ends, the player with 100 wins, and the winner receives a victory point
 * User logic that displays all relevant scoring information, the rules of the game, buttons for rolling and ending a turn